William K. Storey

 Professor Storey has a special interest in the history of environmental change, science, and technology.
 He is the author of four books.
 Two of them are based on research about environmental and technological aspects of imperialism: Guns, Race, and Power in Colonial South Africa (Cambridge University Press, 2008) and Science and Power in Colonial Mauritius (University of Rochester Press, 1997).
 He is also the author of Writing History: A Guide for Students (Oxford University Press, 1999; 2nd ed.
 2003; 3rd ed.
-2009), which draws on his undergraduate teaching about historical writing.
-His most recent book, The First World War: A Concise Global History (Rowman & Littlefield, 2009) is based on a class that he teaches in the Core Curriculum at Millsaps.
+2009; 4th ed.
+2012), which draws on his undergraduate teaching about historical writing.
+His most recent book, The First World War: A Concise Global History (Rowman & Littlefield, 2009; 2nd ed.
+2014) is based on a class that he teaches at Millsaps.
 Storey is currently in the early stages of writing a biography of Cecil Rhodes from an environmental and technological perspective.
 He has followed up his interest in environment and technology by serving as a committee chair and as an editorial board member in the American Society for Environmental History and in the Society for the History of Technology.